hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 Called by the Execution layer when it destroys an existing Consensus instance.
 This is particularly needed to shut down network connections held by Gossip, but could be used to stop executors, background tasks, etc. as necessary.

-#### changeRoster

-Called by the Execution layer when a new roster is prepared and ready for use.

 #### onBehind

 Called by Consensus to notify Execution that the Consensus system is very far behind in processing relative to its